 By passing the neutral beam through a He gas cell, the valence electron is stripped.
-The charged polarized beam exits the polarizer, and is then passed through 45° electrostatic bending elements and delivered to the $\beta$ -NMR low- or high-field spectrometers.
+The charged polarized beam exits the polarizer, and is then passed through 45° electrostatic bending elements and delivered to the β -NMR low- or high-field spectrometers.
 The remaining neutral fraction goes undeflected into a neutral beam monitor placed outside the polarizer.
 To preserve the polarization only electrostatic elements are used in the beam line optics after the polarizer.
-The polarization of Li+ is parallel to the momentum at the high-field spectrometer and perpendicular at the low-field station.
-The characteristics of both stations are summarized in table 1.2, and discussed next.
+The polarization of 8Li+ is parallel to the

-Station Field and Polarization Magnetic Field (T) Energy (keV) High-field $\perp$ to surface B, F 0.01 - 6.5 0.05 - 45 1 - 60 Low-field $\parallel$ to surface L, R 0.0 - 0.02 DC - 0.2 1 - 28
+Station Field and Detector Magnetic RF freq.
+Energy Polarization positions Field (T) (MHz) (keV) High-field \perp to surface B, F 0.01 - 6.5 0.05 - 45 1 - 60 Low-field \parallel to surface L, R 0.0 - 0.02 DC - 0.2 1 - 28 momentum at the high-field spectrometer and perpendicular at the low-field station.
+The characteristics of both stations are summarized in Table 1.2, and discussed next.